 Author David Browne on His New Book on the Greenwich Village Music Scene

 by Jeff TamarkinIn his fascinating and meticulously researched new book Talkin’ Greenwich Village, subtitled “The Heady Rise and Slow Fall of America’s Bohemian Music Capital,” veteran author and music journalist David Browne chronicles the history of the New York City neighborhood that has given a home, over several decades, to countless important musicians working within myriad genres.
-It arrives via Hachette Books on September 17, 2024.
-It’s available for pre-order in the U.S. here and in the U.K. here, where it’ll be published on Oct.
-17.
+It arrived via Hachette Books on September 17, 2024, and is available in the U.S. here and in the U.K. here.

 As the promotional copy of the book states, “Although Greenwich Village encompasses less than a square mile in downtown New York, rarely has such a concise area nurtured so many innovative artists and genres.
 Over the course of decades, Billie Holiday, the Weavers, Sonny Rollins, Dave Van Ronk, Ornette Coleman, Bob Dylan, Nina Simone, Phil Ochs, and Suzanne Vega are just a few who migrated to the Village, recognizing it as a sanctuary for visionaries, non-conformists, and those looking to reinvent themselves.
 Working in the Village’s smoky coffeehouses and clubs, they chronicled the tumultuous ’60s, rewrote jazz history, and took folk and rock ’n’ roll into places they hadn’t been before.”